Amine-Smahi/ajxnetcore/README.md

 ## Why and How it works
 > Single page applications are more capable of decreasing load time of pages and the amount of data transfer from server to client.
 Why ?
 There are several pain points while working with Javascript framework like AngularJs, React, VueJs, Knockout, meteor e.t.c. in a ASP.NET Core MVC application in order to create Single-Page Application.
 #### Few Pain Points Are:
-* Need to specify routing for each request
+* Need to specify routing for each request.
-* Need to modify Server side technology according to Javascript framework
+* Need to modify Server side technology according to Javascript framework.
-* Only possible to debug on run time
+* Only possible to debug on run time.
-* Hard-coded data-binding caused too many error
+* Hard-coded data-binding caused too many error.
-* Increase the complexity a lot
+* Increase the complexity.
 #### So what will i get
-* No need to learn any javascript framework
+* No need to learn any javascript framework.
-* No need to write much Jquery code to make Single Page Application
+* No need to write much Jquery code to make Single Page Application.
-* No need to write Jquery ajax code because the plugin has ajax function specified which will be called automatically as a common function
+* No need to write Jquery ajax code because the plugin has ajax function specified which will be called automatically as a common function.
-* Use default server side routing
+* Use default server side routing.

 #### Note: developer can also use other JavaScript framework(angularjs, knockout, react e.t.c.) side by side.